LabTranslationalArchitectomics/riboWaltz/README.md

 ### Annotation data table

-  A reference annotation file is required to attach to the data tables two additional columns containing the position of the start and the stop codons with respect to the beginning of the transcript, two crucial information for localizing the reads within the three region of the transcripts (5' UTR, the CDS and the 3' UTR) and computing the P-site offsets.
-To do this, the annotation file must contain at least five columns reporting the name of the transcripts and the length of the whole transcript and of the annotated 5' UTR, the CDS and the 3' UTR.
-The annotation file can be either provided by the user or generated starting from a GTF file by using the `create_annotation` function.
-In the latter case, the name of the transcript in the annotation data table are composed by the ENST ID and version, dot separated.
-During the generation of the annotation file, the input GTF is converted in a TxDb object and than in a data table.
-Therefore, a TxDb object can also be directly used as input of `create_annotation`.
+ A reference annotation file is required by many functions included in the package.
+The annotation file must be a data table of at least five columns reporting, for each reference transcript, its name, its length and the length of its annotated 5' UTR, CDS and 3'UTR.
+Please note: if a transcript region is not annotated its length is set to 0.
+The annotation file can be either provided by the user or generated starting from GTF files or TxDb objects by running the function `create_annotation`.
+Please make sure the GTF or the TxDb object the derives from the same release of the sequences used in the alignment step.
 Here an example of the output:

   |  transcript  |  l_tr  |  l_utr5  |  l_cds  |  l_utr3  |
   |:------:|:---------:|:------:|:---------:|:------:|